kyohashi/modern_todo/README.md

 # MONOTASK | Focus & ToDo

 A modern productivity workspace built with Vue and Cloudflare Workers.
-Focus Hub combines a minimal task backlog with an immersive focus timer to help you maintain deep work sessions.
+MonoTask App combines a minimal task backlog with an immersive focus timer to help you maintain deep work sessions.

 ## Home Workspace
 ![Home Screen](./assets/home.png)